greenboxal/doggohub/doc/administration/high_availability/README.md

 # High Availability

-GitLab supports several different types of clustering and high-availability.
+DoggoHub supports several different types of clustering and high-availability.
 The solution you choose will be based on the level of scalability and availability you require.
 The easiest solutions are scalable, but not necessarily highly available.